Thomas-Francisco/Rapid-evolutionary-responses-to-contemporary-climate-change-in-Pinus-pinaster-alongside-adaptive-lag/README.md

 - Estimation of the optimal genomic composition at climate-associated loci for historical, present, and future periods in the environments of Lacanau and Tocchi using the RDA-based GEA model
 - Genetic filtering followed by transformation of allele frequencies at climate-associated loci into RDA scores for each individual from Lacanau and Tocchi
 - Graphical visualisation of Lacanau and Tocchi individuals in the RDA GEA space, compared both to the populations used to build the model and to the predicted optima genomic compositions
-- Statistical comparison of RDA scores among within-population cohorts using two-sample t-tests, interpreted in relation to the predicted optima
+- Statistical comparison of RDA scores among within-population cohorts using two-sample *t*-tests, interpreted in relation to the predicted optima

 ####  5. Neutral simulation using SLiM software